dyahalomi/koi3278/README.md

 This repository provides the `Python 2.7.10` code used to model the self-lensing binary, KOI-3278.
 It will reproduce the bulk of our analysis, including the MCMC modeling and the key figures.

-If you make use of this code please cite our work: [Yahalomi et al., 2019](https://arxiv.org/abs/1904.11063).
+If you make use of this code please cite our work: [Yahalomi et al., 2019](https://arxiv.org/abs/1904.11063), ApJ accepted.

 We have also included the PARSEC isochrones used (PARSECv1.1/) as well as wget scripts to download the Kepler light curves (to lightcurve/) and white dwarf models from Pierre Bergeron (wdmodels/).
 We also provide the radial velocity observations from HIRES and TRES as well as the spectroscopic estimates of the stellar primary parameters from SPC, Brewer, and SpecMatch analysis of HIRES spectra.